-Accountancy and Computer Information Systems majors should refer to their specific course requirements on pages 149-150 which list course requirement variations.
+Accountancy and Computer Information Systems majors should refer to their specific course requirements under the "School of Accountancy and Information Management," page 156, which lists course requirement variations.

 Students are encouraged to have College Algebra (MAT 117) proficiency before registering in ECN 111 and 112.
 ECN 111 and 112 may be taken during the second and third semesters without any delay in the prebusiness program.